-Carbon footprint management and continuous improvement of our fuel efficiency are critical to our commitment of operating in a way that’s environmentally sustainable.
+Carbon footprint management and fuel efficiency improvement are critical to our commitment to operate an environmentally sustainable airline.
 In an effort to maintain this commitment, United has made significant investments in a modern, fuel-efficient fleet while implementing operational and procedural changes to drive fuel conservation.

 Improvements in fuel efficiency